 Director-approved launch fees are established for anyone using a City public boat launch.
 Launch use is defined as a trailer's wheels entering the launch ramp area and water for the purpose of launching a watercraft.

-Whenever a boat is used for towing purposes, for water sports or otherwise, there shall be no fewer than two persons in the towing boat, one to operate the boat and one to be in charge of the tow line.
+Whenever a boat is used for towing purposes, for water sports or otherwise, there shall be no fewer than two persons in the towing boat, one to operate the boat and one to be in charge of the tow line, or the boat shall be equipped with a wide-angle rearview mirror.

 When pulling a skier or another boat, the tow rope shall not exceed 75 feet in length.